Vector4-new/RobloxFDLauncherLinux/README.md

 •Hosting 2014M does not work.
 •2015M either does not stop the server when interrupted, or takes a long time.
 •Hosting 2022M may not work.
-•2022M requires [Microsoft Edge WebView2](https://archive.org/details/edge-webview-2-runtime-123.0.2420.53) (This installer might only work with Wine 9.5 (not really sure)
+•2022M requires [Microsoft Edge WebView2](https://archive.org/details/edge-webview-2-runtime-123.0.2420.53) (This installer tends to only work with Wine 9.5!)
 ### Joining 🖥️
 •2008M will not launch without [mfc90 (X86)](https://www.microsoft.com/en-us/download/details.aspx?id=26368).
 You can use something like winetricks to install it.
 •Joining 2014M might not load CoreScripts, meaning parts of your GUI (i.e. playerlist and backpack) may be missing.